lornatumuhairwe/tofaangaAPI/README.md

 The name of this application is based on a Luganda word TOFAANGA' that means DON'T DIE BEFORE ...
 It is a simple bucketlist application that helps users to track their goals by allowing a logged in user to create bucketlists, add items to the different buckets, view the items in the bucketlists and also be able to delete the bucketlists.
+You can interact with the API via the documentation on heroku [here.](http://tofaangapi.herokuapp.com/apidocs)

 ### Prerequisites
 Check the requirements.txt file